acer51-doctom/how-to-JNUSTool/assets/Section3.md

 5. After that, go into the `config` file of the JNUSTool folder
 6. Replace the `[COMMONKEY]` with your actual commonkey (please DO delete the brackets)
+6. Go into Terminal or CMD (depending if you're on Windows, Linux or Mac)
+7. Go to the directory inside of Terminal/CMD
+8. Type the following `java -jar JNUSTool.jar [TitleID you need]